 Meet Your Partners in Mental Health

-Scott Filley, LCSW
+Scott Filley, LCSW -

 Scott is a Licensed Clinical Social Worker who started his Behavioral Health and Human Services career working as a Youth & Family Counselor in a psychiatric residential treatment center in Portland, Maine, in 1998, and transitioned into working in an outpatient behavioral health setting specializing in skill-building, care coordination, therapy, and program development in Community Outpatient for Youth & Families.
 He has accumulated over 18 years of experience in several areas within the Behavioral Health and Human Services field, which includes juvenile criminal justice, the geriatric population, medical social work in long-term care and skilled rehabilitation, school social work, clinical social work, and program development administration.
 His clinical approach is highly action oriented and he believes that people should be met where they are at, sometimes engaging families and individuals in their home or in the community.

-Karri Manning, LPC
+Karri Manning, LPC -

 Karri Manning is a Licensed Professional Counselor and a certified Ecosystemic Structural Family Therapy clinician and clinical supervisor.
 She has been practicing for 10 years.
-She is trained in EMDR and practices with a relational approach.
+She is trained in EMDR and Brainspotting and practices with a relational approach.
 She practices with her therapy dog, Brené.
 Karri loves working with family systems, youth, and teenagers.
 She is an approved LPC and MFT supervisor through the board and can provide supervision when disciplinary action has been taken.

-Erin Dannecker, LCSW
+Erin Dannecker, LCSW - Co-Owner

 Annie Bittner, CSWA